RehanAyub56/SFML-XONIX-Game-Development-Project/README.md

+Author Name : Rehan Ayub
+Readme Have : The flow Diagram and All the Functioning of the project in the form of report

 Menu setup:
 For the menu we have developed two files, one named as menu.cpp and menu.hpp.
 Menu.hpp represents all the functions, structure for